To maximize profits for a given risk-return profile of an investor, the following steps are followed:

-- Finding the ‘Fair value’ of the stock with good accuracy.
+- Determining the Fair Value of a stock with high accuracy.

-Stock investment philosophy
+Our stock investment philosophy

 - We are quick to admit mistakes.

-Portfolio management philosophy
+Our portfolio management philosophy

 Selecting individual stocks is only half the battle in creating a successful investment portfolio.